 Logo

-Your old employee rental discount
+Your old employee car rental discount

 From former employees of HP and HPE.
-(May 27, 2023) Question?
-Email: info@hpalumni.org
+(Updated May 10, 2025) Click to join the HPAA Question?
+Email us: info@hpalumni.org

 Menu of all discount topics: Retiree Discount Menu Discussed on the HPAA Benefits Forum.

+Back when HP was much smaller, there were some discounts that were informally leveraged from corporate contracts.
 By 2006, this had been replaced by Beneplace -- an advertising company that promotes identical discounts to employees and retirees of thousands of companies -- including HP and HPE -- using web pages and emails with the employer's name and logo.
 Unrelated to the employer's corporate purchasing.
 How to use Beneplace: Beneplace Discounts

 Violates the rental agreement: "To the extent you utilize any rate/benefit discount code in association with a rental, you represent you meet the requisite criteria for utilizing such discount code.
 Any other use will be viewed as an unlawful use and theft of services..."
 "VOIDS ALL LIABILITY PROTECTION AND ANY OPTIONAL SERVICES THAT YOU HAVE ACCEPTED, INCLUDING BUT NOT LIMITED TO SUPPLEMENTAL LIABILITY INSURANCE, PERSONAL ACCIDENT INSURANCE...AND LOSS DAMAGE WAIVER...
 [If you]...obtained the car through fraud or misrepresentation."